"We are surviving on hope," says Timbuktu witness

 “The measures taken by the junta are in the right direction, but are not sufficient,” Ouattara said Monday.

-Amnesty International has raised concerns about the safety of civilians in the area, citing reports of violence and looting.
+Amnesty International has raised concerns about the safety of civilians in northern Mali, citing reports of violence and looting.

 The warning came as international pressure increased on the military junta that grabbed power last month in Bamako.